July 30, 2013

 Nimble HLS and Smooth RAM caching for effective re-streaming

-Nimble HTTP Streamer was initially designed to cover two basic cases: serve progressive download and re-stream HTTP media protocols, having HLS and Smooth protocols to support first.
+Nimble Streamer was initially designed to cover two basic cases: serve progressive download and re-stream HTTP media protocols, having HLS and Smooth protocols to support first.

 Effective HLS and Smooth re-streaming requires effective caching.
 That's because edge servers may be used in a distributed network for quick and cost-effective delivery for end-users.
 You may have single Wowza origin to make perfect transcoding and transmuxing and then have Nimble servers to take streams from Wowza, cache them and distribute to users in some geographical or network area.